+35725368683

 Price of real estate

-Real estate in Cyprus is getting pricier, according to the Land Registry (2022).
-This is confirmed by the Central Bank of Cyprus (CBC) residential property price index for the second quarter of 2022 (latest available information).
-The rise is 1,7% from the first quarter and 4,7% from the previous year.
+Real estate in Cyprus is getting pricier, according to the Land Registry (2024).
+This is confirmed by the Central Bank of Cyprus (CBC) residential property price index for the third quarter of 2024 (latest available information).
+The rise is 0,9% from the second quarter and 6,5% from the previous year.

-According to the Association of Scientific Appraisers and Real Estate Consultants of Cyprus, the amount of rent for property can be high, though not as high as in other areas of Europe.
+According to the Association of Scientific Appraisers and Real Estate Consultants of Cyprus, property rents can be high, though not as high as in other areas of Europe.
 Note that Eurostat reports an overall rise across the EU.

-If you are looking to rent, you should check matters such as area and location, condition of the property, amenities (for example, air conditioning) and communal charges (for apartments).
+If you are looking to rent, you should check matters such as the area and location, the condition of the property, amenities (such as air conditioning), and communal charges (for apartments).

 Lack of public transport